tombh/peas/README.md

 #Roadmap
   * Installation for production environments like AWS and Digital Ocean.
   * Users.
-Peas currently Peas has absolutely no concept of users :/
+Peas currently has absolutely no concept of users :/
   * Nodes, or 'pods' if we're keeping with the 'pea' theme.
 Therefore distributing containers over multiple servers.
   * App config variables.
 App logs.
 And so on...